booyaa/booyaa.github.io/blog/2018-0002-rust2018-a-year-of-meetups.md

 My stretch goals will be:

-- Produce more home grown speakers i.e. from our attendee list
+- Produce more home grown speakers i.e. from our attendee list.
-- Run a RustBridge
-- Host a Rust conference in the UK
+- Try out the [Fishbowl](https://skillsmatter.com/skillscasts/8311-rust-london-meetup) (thanks Flo) and [Open Space](https://en.wikipedia.org/wiki/Open_Space_Technology) format meet ups.

 # Thanks

 Before I end this blog, I'd like to thank the following group of people who with out their help these meet ups wouldn't happen.

+- Christian my fellow organiser, who single handledly took on the Hack and Learn meet ups and has had equally great success.
 - Skillsmatter for hosting us and provide video recordings.
 I'd like to single out the A/V team in particular who were unfazed by any of our display connectivity issues and remote talk quirks.
 - Speakers for taking the time to talk about your passion project.
 - The attendees for being the last vital ingredient to make a meet up successful.